Penile Implant (Inflatable Penile Prosthesis) for Treatment of ED: Top Specialist in NYC

 A penile implant is intended to be a permanent treatment solution for erectile dysfunction.
 It is most appropriate for men with moderate to severe erection problems for whom oral medications do not work well.

 How Satisfied are Men with Penile Implant?

 Studies show that among men who chose to have a penile implant, the satisfaction rate with a penile implant is around 90%.
-Similar satisfaction rate has been reported among men’s partners.
+A similar satisfaction rate has been reported among men’s partners.
 Men who underwent penile implant surgery at New York Urology Specialists are highly satisfied with outcomes.
-Schedule appointment to see if a penile implant is the right solution for your erection problems.
+Schedule an appointment to see if a penile implant is the right solution for your erection problems.

 What does Penis with Implant Look Like?